ashram15/sorting_algorithms/README.md

 # Sorting Algorithm Visualizer (C++):

 ## Overview:
 This project implements and analyzes five common sorting algorithms in C++.
-This program contains the following sorting algorithms and uses each of them to sort a large randomly assigned vector of size n.
-The program then displays the time taken to sort the vector using each sorting algorithm to the console (in seconds).
+Each algorithm is used to sort <strong>randomized</strong> arrays of varying sizes, from 1000 to 50,000 elements.
+The program then measures the time taken by each algorithm to sort these arrays and writes these results to a CSV file.

+A python script (plot.py) then reads the CSV data and visualizes the performance of each sorting algorithm using Matplotlib.
+The resulting plot, which shows the sorting time(in seconds) as a function of array size (n), is attatched at the bottom of this README.

 ## Algorithms:
 **1. Bubble Sort**: